 Many students who enroll in college are heading out on their own for the first time.
 In those situations, the college experience can be as daunting for parents as it is for students.
-If you are a parent sending a student off to college, it is important to think about how you will support and encourage your child while s/he is in college.
-Equally important, you should make a plan for helping your student take charge of her/his future.
-Remember, ultimately, your student's success in college is her/his responsibility.
+If you are a parent sending a student off to college, it is important to think about how you will support and encourage them along the way.
+Equally important, you should make a plan for helping your student take charge of their future.
+Remember, ultimately, your student's success in college is their responsibility.